InAbsencia/inabsentia.io/README.md

 # Introduction
-[iyyel.io](https://iyyel.io) is a personal website used as a blog and portfolio.
-I use it to blog about technology when I feel like it and to showcase the projects that I have been involved in.
+[iyyel.io](https://iyyel.io) is a personal website used as a portfolio.
+I use it to showcase the projects that I have been involved in.
 If one would like to contact me, there are several options listed on the site as well.

 When it comes to websites, I am all about simplicity and performance, which is why I am a big fan of static websites.
-This site is built using the static generation tool [Hakyll](https://jaspervdj.be/hakyll/) which makes it easy to manage blogs with simple markdown and html files.
+This site is built using the static generation tool [Jekyll](https://jekyllrb.com/) which makes it easy to manage sites  with simple markdown and html files.
 The site scores perfect performance results in almost all tests due to its static nature.

 # Installing
-First, install [Hakyll](https://jaspervdj.be/hakyll/) by following the link.
+First, install [Jekyll](https://jekyllrb.com/) by following the link.

 Clone this repository (use the mirror if needed):